-- 1. To elect two persons who will serve as the Company's Class I directors for a three-year term beginning in 2023; - 2.
-To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023; - 3.
-To hold a non-binding, advisory vote to approve the compensation of the Company's named executive officers, as disclosed and discussed in the compensation discussion and analysis, compensation tables and any related material disclosed in this proxy statement; - 4.
-To hold a non-binding, advisory vote regarding the frequency of future advisory votes on the compensation of the Company's named executive officers; - 5.
-To vote upon a stockholder proposal regarding a racial equity audit; and - 6.
+- 1. To elect three persons who will serve as the Company's Class II directors for a three-year term beginning in 2024; - 2.
+To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2024; - 3.
+To hold a non-binding, advisory vote to approve the compensation of the Company's named executive officers, as disclosed and discussed in the compensation discussion and analysis, compensation tables and any related material disclosed in this proxy statement; and - 4.
 To consider and act upon such other business as may properly come before the meeting or any adjournments or postponements thereof.

-The Board of Directors has set March 30, 2023 as the record date for the determination of stockholders entitled to notice of and to vote at the meeting.
+The Board of Directors has set March 28, 2024 as the record date for the determination of stockholders entitled to notice of and to vote at the meeting.

-Important Notice of Internet Availability of Proxy Materials for the Stockholders' Meeting to be held on May 25, 2023:
+Important Notice of Internet Availability of Proxy Materials for the Stockholders' Meeting to be held on May 23, 2024:

-The Proxy Statement and the 2022 Annual Report to Stockholders are available at the Company's website - ir.mohawkind.com/proxy-materials.
+The Proxy Statement and the 2023 Annual Report to Stockholders are available at the Company's website - ir.mohawkind.com/proxy-materials.